Delhi Metro is the largest and busiest rapid transit system in India connecting the country’s capital region with satellite cities.

-In 2011, the Delhi Metro project became the first railway project in the world to be certified for carbon credits for reducing greenhouse gas emissions, by the United Nations.
-DMRC saved 112,500MW of power by using regenerative brakes in the trains, and reduced carbon emissions by 630,000t yearly.
+The Delhi Metro project became the first railway project in the world to be certified for carbon credits for reducing greenhouse gas emissions by the United Nations in 2011.
+DMRC saved 112.5GW of power by using regenerative brakes in the trains and reduced carbon emissions by 630,000t a year.

 In March 2010, DMRC partnered with Google India (through Google Transit) to provide train schedule and route information to mobile devices with Google Maps.
-This free service will allow the commuters to get the latest service information and plan their journeys.
+The free service allows commuters to get the latest service information and plan their journeys.

-Line 2 (Yellow Line) runs between Jahangirpuri and HUDA city centre.
-It covers 44.65km, serves 34 stations and has a rolling stock of 60 trains.
-The first section, running between Vishwa-vidyalaya and Kashmere Gate, opened in December 2004.
-Extensions opened between Kashmere Gate and Central Secretariat in July 2005, and between Vishwa-vidyalaya and Jahangirpuri in February 2009.
+Line 2 (Yellow Line) runs between Samaypur Badli and HUDA city centre.
+It stretches 48.8km and serves 37 stations.
+The first section, running between Vishwa-Vidyalaya and Kashmere Gate, was opened in December 2004.
+Extensions to Samaypur Badli were opened in six stages over three phases.

-The 2.76km section from Dwarka Sector 9 to 21 was opened on 30 October 2010.
+The 2.76km section from Dwarka Sector 9 to 21 was opened in October 2010.
 Operations on the 2.5km extension from Anand Vihar ISBT to Vaishali and Ghaziabad began in July 2011.
 The section between Noida City Centre and Noida Electronic City became operational in March 2019.

 Lines 2 and 3 pass through the city centre and business district at Connaught Place, served by Rajiv Chowk station.